jlinclabs/jlinx-docs/docs/DID_AUTH_SPEC.md

 consume cross-domain identifiers and credentials.

-Instead of authenticating in with an email and password, or with a major centralized brand, users can authenticate using any valid identity hosted at any domain.
+Instead of authenticating in with an email and password, or with a major centralized brand, users can authenticate using any valid identifier hosted at any domain.

 This specification is designed for use with HTTP ([RFC2616][http-spec]).
 The